Responsive Nonprofit Moves Management

-Responsive fundraising allows you to create “major donor” experiences for all your donors, regardless of giving level.
-But how does responsive fundraising work with major donors?
-How do you pursue major gifts fundraising with a responsive approach?
+Responsive fundraising allows you to create major donor experiences for all your donors, regardless of giving level.
+So, how does responsive fundraising fit into moves management?

-Moves management is already responsive at its heart.
-It’s all about building personalized relationships with major donors that connect them with your mission in the ways that are most meaningful to them.
-With the help of a nonprofit CRM, marketing automation, and a 360-view of your donor data, you can make moves management part of your modern, responsive nonprofit strategy.
+Moves management is already responsive at heart.
+It builds personalized relationships with major donors and connects them with your mission in the most meaningful ways.
+With the help of your nonprofit CRM, marketing automation, and a 360-degree view of your donor data, you can make moves management part of your modern, responsive nonprofit strategy.

 What is Moves Management?

-If that sounds a lot like responsive fundraising to you, you’re right.
+If you think that sounds a lot like responsive fundraising, you’re right.

 In the responsive fundraising framework, you:

-• Listen: Observe donor signals and behavior to learn what’s important to them.
+• Learn: Observe donor signals and behavior through your listening initiatives to learn what’s important to them.

 • Connect: Offer meaningful connections with stories, information, and inspiration based on their interests and passions.